aig-upf/fs-private/doc/usage.md

 * `smart_lifted`: This driver conducts a fully-lifted search as the `lifted` driver above, This is thus equivalent to the `smart` driver above, but using lifted search as in the `lifted` driver.

+* `unreached_atom`: An experimental driver which performs a greedy best-first search on a version of the constrained RPG heuristics which is computed in a somewhat different manner that iterates through atoms that have not yet been reached in the RPG, trying to achieve them one by one.
+Seems to perform better than other options in some domains, but not in general.

 * `iw`: Iterated Width search.

 * `novelty_best_first`: A Greedy best-first search with a novelty-based heuristic.
 Namely, the search favors states with